What are the Ideal Elements of the 21st Century Classroom?

 4. Promotion of critical thinking & creativity

-For learners to excel in the new century, they should be equipped with appropriate cognitive skills to analyze and figure out solutions to life challenges they encounter.
+In order for learners to thrive in the new century, they should be equipped with relevant cognitive skills to analyze and devise solutions for the life challenges they come across.

 They can do this by thinking critically and using appropriate problem-solving techniques.

-These abilities take time to master and must be cultivated in the classroom from early on.
+Mastery of these skills demands time and must be fostered within the classroom starting at an early phase.
 This is best started during the formative years, when the brain is growing fast and adept at grasping new information.

-At this age and time, learners should be challenged to develop independent thinking by always defending their arguments with sound reasons.
+In this age and time, it is imperative to motivate learners to foster independent thinking by consistently reinforcing their arguments with valid reasoning.
 While at it, they should come up with strong explanations and examples to prove they understand what they are defending.

 As children go through pre and elementary school, they explore new opportunities, become creative, and learn to apply classroom information in real-life situations.
 Their ability to master even more knowledge can be boosted through methodologies such as interdisciplinary learning.